The Math Narrative Project

 White

-Many students have negative emotions about learning math, and those negative emotions can make it harder for students to persist.
+Many students have negative emotions about learning math.

-Narratives that adults—like teachers and parents*—hold about math can also discourage kids from learning math before they even get to algebra.
+Narratives that adults—like teachers and parents*—hold about math can also shape the way students experience math learning.

 *Throughout this website, the research team uses ‘parent’ to refer to both parents and guardians.